minego/phnx/README_DC.txt

 Added top_section.html and modified preferences-assistant.js to push down first section heading in prefs Added to preferences-assistant.js, dashboard-assistant.js and local.js to allow for sound/vibrate/mute for notifications Added menu to View menu in main-assistant.js to allow for a flush and refresh (this removes previously externally deleted tweets from timeline and cache)
+Modified preferences-assistant.js, local.js and main-assistant.js to allow for a flush refresh on app launch